ebelinski/iosref/swift-closures.md

 ### Closure expression syntax

-Closures can be defined with _closure expression syntax_, which has the following general form:
+Closures can be defined with _closure expression syntax_, which has the general form:

 <pre class="with-placeholders">
 { (<span class="placeholder">parameters</span>) -> <span class="placeholder">return type</span> in